 In the battle against fire losses, one of the insurance industry's most important weapons is the Public Protection Classification (PPCTM) program from ISO.

-The PPC program provides important, up-to-date information about municipal fire-protection services throughout the country.
-A community's investment in fire mitigation is a proven and reliable predictor of future fire losses.
-So insurance companies use PPC information to help establish fair premiums for fire insurance — generally offering lower premiums in communities with better protection.
+The PPC program provides important, up-to-date information about municipal fire protection services in each community we survey.
+A community's investment in fire mitigation is a proven and reliable predictor of the risk of future fire losses.
+So insurance companies use PPC information to help establish fair premiums for fire insurance — generally offering lower premiums in communities within the same rating territories with better protection.

-By offering economic benefits for communities that invest in their firefighting services, the PPC program provides a real incentive for improving and maintaining public fire protection.
-And that incentive produces results.
+By offering economic benefits for communities that invest in their firefighting services, the PPC program provides an additional incentive for improving and maintaining public fire protection.

 And in a recent survey of fire chiefs, 97% of the respondents said that the PPC program is important in helping the community save lives and property.